karansikka1/Foodx/README.md

 FIXME: Add figure for banner

 # iFood-211 2018 Challenge
 Being able to automatically identify the food items in an image can assist towards food intake monitoring to maintain a healthy diet.
-Food classification is a challenging problem due to a large number of food categories, high visual similarity between different food categories as well as limited datasets for training deep models.
-In this competition, we introduce a novel dataset of 211 fine-grained food categories (prepared, not raw) with FIXME training images collected from web.
-We also provide manually cleaned data for validation and test sets.
-The goal is to learn a model from training data and correctly classify a test image.
+Food classification is a challenging problem due to a large number of food categories, high visual similarity between different food categories, as well as limited datasets for training deep models.
+In this competition, we introduce a novel dataset of 211 fine-grained (prepared) food categories with FIXME training images collected from web search engines.
+We provide a manually cleaned subset of FIXME images for validation and and FIXME images for testing.
+The goal is to learn a model to classify a given image into these food-categories.

 The main challenges are:

 * Fine-grained Classes: The classes are fine-grained and visually similar.
 For example, the dataset has FIXME different type of cakes, FIXME different types of pastas and FIXME different types of seafood.

-* Cross-domain Noise: Along with the images of cooked food items, the training data includes images of raw ingredients or processed and packaged food items.

-* Cross-category Noise: A training image may have multiple food items but it has only one label as its ground truth.
+* Noisy Data: Since the training images are crawled from web search engines, they often include images of raw ingredients or processed and packaged food items.
+This is refered to as cross-domain noise.
+Further, due to fine-grained nature of food-categories, a training image may either be incorrectly labeled into a visually similar class or have multiple food items but is annotated with a single label.

 This competition is part of the fine-grained visual-categorization workshop ([FGVC5 workshop](https://sites.google.com/view/fgvc5/home)) at [CVPR 2018](http://cvpr2018.thecvf.com/).
 The winners of the challenge will be invited to present their work at the FGVC5 workshop.

+## Updates
+The Github page for the challenge is online

 ## Dates
 |||
 |------|---------------|
-Data Released|April 15, 2018|
+Data Released|April 25, 2018|
-Submission Deadline|June FIXME, 2018|
+Submission Deadline|June, 2018|
-Winners Announced|June FIXME, 2018|
+Winners Announced|June, 2018|

 ## Data
 There are a total of FIXME food items (classes) in the dataset.
 A complete list of classes is available [here](https://rawgit.com/karansikka1/Foodx/master/class_list.txt).